-After the deadline for an AO, ISOC will perform a technical feasibility of the submitted proposals using the TVP and the OTE, and forward the proposals to the TAC for scientific assessment.
-Proposals asking for coordinated exposure time with either XMM-Newton and/or Swift will also undergo a technical feasibility study by a team from the respective observatories.
+After the deadline for an AO, ISOC will perform a technical feasibility of the submitted proposals using the TVP and the OTE, and forward the proposals to a single, international Time Allocation Committee (TAC) for scientific assessment.
+Proposals asking for coordinated exposure time with either XMM-Newton, NuSTAR, and/or Swift will also undergo a technical feasibility study by a team from the respective observatories.